 Note [November 2016]: This visiting professorship will be converted to a permanent full-time chair, to commence Fall 2017, and is the subject of a current search.
 Details here.

 The Gerald Sheff Visiting Professorship in Architecture was made possible by a gift of one million dollars to the School by Mr. Gerald Sheff, B.Arch.
-1964, in the Fall of 2005 (please see Events webpage).
+1964, in the Fall of 2005.
 The University subsequently matched the gift in 2008.
 The endowment funds a visiting design professor focussed on stimulating innovation and professional excellence through teaching, public speaking and research.
 Sheff's firm, Gluskin Sheff and Associates, is a current supporter of the School, having funded the Gluskin Sheff Travelling Scholarships in Architecture.

 - Winter 2014: Eric Gauthier

 - Fall 2012: Atelier TAG

 - Winter-Summer 2012: Andrew King

 - Winter 2011: Paula Meijerink & Philippe Lupien